February 22nd, 2017 – February 25th, 2017

 Must-order: everything biscuit with egg, Cheddar cheese, bacon and honey

 The Olde Pink House is a restaurant serving Southern food that stands on the corner of Reynolds Square.
 It was the spot that was on the top of everyone’s recommendation lists, not to be missed.
 The house is a pale pink color – it started out white but the brick underneath dyed the stucco, earning itself the name, The Olde Pink House.
-We were there for lunch and started with “Southern sushi”, a roll made with smoked shrimp and grits in coconut-crusted seaweed.
+We started with “Southern sushi”, a roll made with smoked shrimp and grits in coconut-crusted seaweed.
 Next was the “BLT” salad, romaine topped with fried green tomatoes, bacon and black pepper buttermilk thyme dressing.

 We overheard a waiter telling a table near us the history of the house so we called him over and he told us a summary of the history dating back to 1771.
 After, he asked if we would like a tour of the rest of the extensive space.
 Of course, we said “yes”.
 The waiter introduced to many interesting areas of the house, including the basement bar, which is rumored to be haunted since creaking feet can be heard from the upstairs dining room through the old wood floorboards.
 To the side of the basement bar there is a wine room, which actually was a vault since at one point the restaurant was also a bank.
 The room holds a two-top table for a private dining experience – if I ever go back I want that seat!
 Learning the whole history of the house was one of those serendipitous moments that made the dining experience great.